Project completed as of September 2018.

-- Funds from the Great Lakes Challenge will pay for habitat restoration activities that help protect the redside dace’s rapidly disappearing habitat.
+The W. Garfield Weston Foundation, through the Great Lakes Challenge, funded habitat restoration activities that help protect the Redside Dace’s rapidly disappearing habitat.

-In May of 2017 the Department of Fisheries and Oceans in coordination with Environment Canada and Ontario Ministry of Natural Resources and Forestry uplisted the redside dace from the provincial Species at Risk Act to the Endangered Species Protection Act.
+In May 2017, the Department of Fisheries and Oceans in coordination with Environment Canada and Ontario Ministry of Natural Resources and Forestry uplisted the Redside Dace from the provincial Species at Risk Act to the Endangered Species Protection Act.